 7. Is there any rule that says that I can only make advanced instructions, only appoint an agent, or that I must do both?

 No. You may do one, the other, or both.

 8. Before following my PAD, would my mental health care providers need a court to determine I am not competent to make a certain decision?

 No. All that is required is a finding by two physicians that you are unable to make mental health decisions yourself at that time.

 9. Does the statute say anything about when my mental health providers may decline to follow my PAD?

 Yes.
-Your providers may decline to follow your Declaration: (1 )if you are committed to the Department of Human Services under Oregon’s involuntary treatment laws; or (2) in an emergency.
+Your providers may decline to follow your Declaration: (1) if you are committed to the Oregon Health Authority under the state’s involuntary treatment laws, (2) if your are committed to a state hospital or secure intensive community inpatient facility: as a result or being found guilty or responsible for a crime except for insanity, under a procedure for determining issue of fitness to proceed in court or in a procedure following a determination of unfitness to proceed in court; or (3) in an emergency.
 Additionally, your provider or physician may refuse to treat you according to your Declaration if it is inconsistent with professional judgment.